Warning: This post contains spoilers for Westworld season 2.

 Another redditor believes William is Ford’s son.
 If that’s the case, just like Clarissa, his major case of daddy issues will explain it all.

-There’s no official information on the plot yet, but this post will be updated with any tidbits from Delos headquarters.
+There’s no official information on the plot yet.
 Hopefully, the show returns with double the fun and triple the moral ambiguity.